patrickzib/human_activity_segmentation_challenge/README.md

 Jupyter notebooks to run the baselines on the challenge data.
 The challenge data set is stored in the `datasets` folder.

+## Organization and Registration

+This competition is hosted by the <a href="https://2023.ecmlpkdd.org/submissions/discovery-challenge/challenges/" target="_blank">ECML/PKDD 2023 conference</a> as a *Discovery Challenge*.
+It is organized using the Kaggle platform starting 11th April and ending 11th June.
+The results and top three winning solutions will be presented at the AALTD workshop in September, 2023.

+**Please fill out this <a href="https://docs.google.com/forms/d/1BoAJWlhCVU0LUeDLzb7GOBM4MTk2AKkfpY--hk987-0" target="_blank">google form</a> to register for the challenge.
+Upon registration, we will send you the invitation link to the Kaggle competition website via mail.
+Participants are strictly prohibited from registering multiple times to gain an unfair advantage.
+No pseudonyms may be used for registration.**

 # Prerequisites

 In order to run the baselines, you have to install the packages from `requirements.txt`.